Preventing Household Hazards

 Homes are frequently thought of as safe spaces; refuges from the stressors of the outside world.
 However, there could be potential health hazards lurking within a house, and the most dangerous ones may not be discovered until a family member becomes inexplicably ill, or damage arises from a malfunctioning system or a major weather event.

-Being aware of these potential risks and taking steps to inspect your home and mitigate the issues can help prevent serious consequences while keeping your family safe.
+Being aware of these potential risks and taking steps to inspect your home and mitigate the issues can help prevent serious consequences while keeping your family safe from the following household hazards.

 Mold is a type of fungus that can grow any place with excess moisture, including carpets, insulation, drywall, wood, fabric — virtually anywhere.
 Although you might not realize it, mold spores can always be present both indoors and out.